jamayfieldjr/Wind-Direction-Difference/README.md

-# Wind-Direction-Difference

-# Summary this function output is the +/- 0 - 180 degree value of the difference in angles
-    -Circle is in Meteoroligical Degrees not Mathematical Degrees -Wind Direction is reported 10 - 360 there is no zero degrees -Variable wind is not included in this
+Summary this function output is the +/- 0 - 180 degree value of the difference in angles -Circle is in Meteoroligical Degrees not Mathematical Degrees -Wind Direction is reported 10 - 360 there is no zero degrees -Variable wind is not included in this
 -Reference Angle is the Observation Wind Direction
         i.
 Quadrant I     0 - 90
         ii.
 Quadrant II   90 - 180
         iii.
 Quadrant III 180 - 270